PegaFox/PegaFox.github.io/content/contact/index.md

 ### <center>Donate</center>

-<center>If you've gotten some value out of what I do, feel free to give a small donation in return.<br>This is currently the only way to donate.</center>
+<center>If you've gotten some value out of what I do, feel free to give a small donation in return.<br>Feel free to contact me if you would like me to add an alternative payment option</center>

 <div class="contact">